7 Essential Marketing Theories & Real-life Examples

 1. Advertising:

 Amazon invests heavily in online advertising, especially through Google Ads, social media, and its own platform.
 Prime Day campaigns and seasonal promotions like Black Friday dominate digital channels, ensuring maximum visibility.
-Amazon also uses targeted ads to promote products based on user browsing history.
+Amazon also uses targeted ads to promote products based on user browsing history.2.
+Public Relations (PR):

 Amazon regularly communicates its efforts to improve customer experience and innovation, such as introducing Alexa or drone delivery initiatives.
-Its CSR programs, like sustainability goals to become net-zero carbon by 2040, enhance its reputation as a forward-thinking and responsible company.
+Its CSR programs, like sustainability goals to become net-zero carbon by 2040, enhance its reputation as a forward-thinking and responsible company.3.
+Sales Promotion:

 Amazon excels at creating short-term promotions to boost sales.
 Events like Prime Day offer exclusive deals to Prime members, driving subscriptions and purchases.
-Lightning deals and coupons further encourage impulse buying.
+Lightning deals and coupons further encourage impulse buying.4.
+Personal Selling:

 Amazon uses algorithms and AI-driven recommendations to provide a personalized shopping experience.
-While not traditional personal selling, the "Customers who bought this also bought" feature and tailored suggestions mimic a personalized sales approach.
+While not traditional personal selling, the “Customers who bought this also bought” feature and tailored suggestions mimic a personalized sales approach.5.
+Direct Marketing:

 Maslow’s Hierarchy of Needs is a psychological theory proposed by Abraham Maslow in 1943, which outlines a five-tier model of human motivation.
 It explains that individuals are motivated to fulfill basic needs before progressing to more advanced levels of psychological and self-fulfillment needs.
 The hierarchy is often depicted as a pyramid, with each level building upon the one below it.